Agoric/agoric-sdk/CONTRIBUTING.md

 Before submitting a pull request, please:

 * run `npm test` and make sure all the unit tests pass
-* run `npm run-script lint-fix` to reformat the code according to our `eslint` profile, and fix any complaints that it can't automatically correct
+* run `npm run lint-fix` to reformat the code according to our `eslint` profile, and fix any complaints that it can't automatically correct